MrE-Fog/Instant-Kubernetesg/README.md

 <br /><img id="K3s-Kubernetes-clusters" title="K3s Kubernetes clusters" alt="K3s Kubernetes clusters" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/SzNzIEt1YmVybmV0ZXMgY2x1c3RlcnM/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-🆁🅰🅿🅸🅳 🅳🅴🅿🅻🅾🆈🅼🅴🅽🆃 and Scalability is the core of Docker Swarm, Kubernetes and Mesos, the three heavyweight container orchestration systems available today.
+🆁🅰🅿🅸🅳 Deployments and Scalability is the core of Docker Swarm, Kubernetes and Mesos, the three heavyweight container orchestration systems available today.
 And like many other popular open source projects, all three have had some difficult moments over the last year, as support and engagement with their respective users has eroded.
 In the age of Docker, Kubernetes and Mesos, if you're not building a 'Kubernetes app', you're building an 'App Container' that will die in a few minutes, because you're deploying just the pieces of the application.
 Some users see it as a no-win situation.

 <br /><img id="Rancher-Complete-Software-Stack" title="Rancher Complete Software Stack" alt="IRancher Complete Software Stack" src="https://see.fontimg.com/api/renderfont4/YolO/eyJyIjoiZnMiLCJoIjo3OCwidyI6MTAwMCwiZnMiOjc4LCJmZ2MiOiIjMTYxRkYxIiwiYmdjIjoiI0ZGRkZGRiIsInQiOjF9/UmFuY2hlciBDb21wbGV0ZSBTb2Z0d2FyZSBTdGFjaw/avengeance.png" /><br /><img src="https://www.fg-a.com/lines/line_bar_10.gif" height="1px" width="100%" /><br />

-🆆🅴 🅰🅻🅻 want to work with the largest possible number of users.
+🆆🅴 all want to work with the largest possible number of users.
 Containers allow us to organize applications into container clusters.
 We use Kubernetes and K8s to configure, run, and monitor our clusters.
 To be clear, Kubernetes and K8s are just one small piece of a bigger puzzle.
 There are many other tools that can be used to manage, scale, and secure your container-based application.
 These include docker, virt-manager, and vROPS, to name just a few.